Discover everything you ever wanted to know in this beginner’s guide to white tea. You’ll learn how it’s made, how to drink it, and lots more!

 White Tea Caffeine

 Even though it is just a very small amount, white tea still has caffeine in it.
 One 8-ounce cup of white tea contains about 10-15mg of caffeine.
-That’s a very small amount of caffeine if you compare it to coffee that has 125-150 mg in 8 ounces.
+That’s a very small amount of caffeine if you compare it to coffee which has 125-150 mg in 8 ounces.

 More Beginner’s Guides to Tea